NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Electric Vehicle: Miles Driven Per Year**

 The annual miles the vehicle is driven.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#hpxml-vehicles'>HPXML Vehicles</a>) is used.
+If not provided, defaults to 10900.

 - **Name:** ``electric_vehicle_miles_driven_per_year``
 - **Type:** ``Double``